jmcnamara/XlsxWriter/CONTRIBUTING.md

 ### Getting Started

 1. Pull requests and new feature proposals must start with an [issue tracker](https://github.com/jmcnamara/XlsxWriter/issues).
 This serves as the focal point for the design discussion.
 2. Describe what you plan to do.
-If there are API changes add some code example to demonstrate them.
+If there are API changes or additions add some pseudo-code to demonstrate them.
 3. Fork the repository.
 4. Run all the tests to make sure the current code work on your system using `make test`.
 5. Create a feature branch for your new feature.